psych-214-fall-2016/project-red/report/report.md

 <img src="figures/r_one_pass_sub-10159_task-rest_bold.png" width = "600" align = "center">

+Exlcusing resampled voxels with a value of 0 from the moving image reduced the number of sharp drops in the relaignment parameters, and more closely resembled the smoother output of SPM's functionality.

 ####Two-pass realignment with mapping coordinates + smoothing
 *(Cooridnate mapping, random jitter, first volume as reference, first pass: 8mm FWHM smoothing, second pass: 4mm FWHM smoothing)*